ascott18/WoWXMLForSublimeText/README.md

-WoWXMLForSublimeText
+WoW XML for Sublime Text
 ====================

-A special syntax definition for Sublime Text 2 that will parse Lua scripts embedded within XML files that are part of World of Warcraft interface modifications.
+A special syntax definition for Sublime Text 2 that will parse Lua scripts embedded within the XML files that are part of World of Warcraft interface modifications.

 Installation
 ------------